Child Protection & E-Safety

 Parents/carers will be kept informed about what has happened.

-Physical and emotional abuse of children by other children will be dealt with, initially, through the school's anti-bullying policy.
+Physical and emotional abuse of children by other children will be dealt with, initially, through the school's Policy for Behaviour and Pastoral Care which includes the school's systems for dealing with bullying.
 Parents/carers will be kept informed.
 All concerns about possible sexual abuse will be referred immediately to Children’s Social Care.

 Child Protection Strategy Meeting and Conferences